-An activity associated with hunting and warfare dating back to the early years of civilisation, Archery became popular as a sport as of the 16th and 17th centuries, when tournaments were held in England.
-It first featured at the 1900 Olympic Games, in Paris.
+An activity associated with hunting and warfare dating back to the early years of civilisation, archery became popular as a sport in the 16th and 17th centuries, when tournaments were held in England.
+In Olympic Games terms, it made its debut in 1900 at the Paris Games.

-Two types of bows are used in archery: the recurve bow, the only type permitted in Olympic competitions, is made of layers, a grip and a string, while compound bows possess a leveraging system capable of achieving greater power with less effort, and are more used in hunting.
+Two types of bows are used in archery.
+The recurve bow, the only type permitted in Olympic competitions, is made up of layers of materials, a grip and a string.
+In comparison, compound bows possess a leveraging system capable of achieving greater power with less effort.
+These are more readily used in hunting.

-Archery is practiced individually and in teams of three.
+Olympic archery is practiced individually and in teams of three.
 The aim is simple: to get the arrows as close as possible to the centre of the target, which is placed at a distance of 70 metres, and has a diameter of 1.22 metres.
-Whoever achieves the best performance wins.
+In effect, whichever person or team gets the highest number of arrows closest to the centre of the target wins.

 When they are fired, arrows can reach speeds of more than 240 kilometres per hour.
-This means that archers need to have precision in their hands, strong shoulders, muscular flexibility, a good aim and, above all, a cool temper.
+It will be no surprise to hear that archers need to have strong shoulders, flexible muscules, precise movements, a steady aim and, above all, a cool temperament.